devleaks/cockpitdecks-docs/docs/Extending/Internals/Cockpitdecks Internals.md

 # Internal Datarefs

-Datarefs whose name starts with a prefix (currently `local:`) behave like any other datarefs but are neither forwarded to X-Plane, nor read from it.
+Datarefs whose name starts with a prefix (currently `data:`) behave like any other datarefs but are neither forwarded to X-Plane, nor read from it.
 They can be set, read, etc. like any other datarefs allowing for a kind of *inter-button communication*: one button sets it, another one adjust its appearance based on it, even buttons on another deck!

 Truly, the sky is the limit.
 Enjoy.